Pankajtanwarbanna/teach-your-parents-smartphone/README.md

 ## Why I Created This

-When [PhonePe](https://www.phonepe.com/) updated their design, I noticed how challenging it was for my parents to adapt.
-They actually thought I had broken their phone!
-I spent two hours patiently teaching them the new interface step by step.
+I recently visited my parents.
+Everything was fine until one morning my mom started blaming me for "doing something" to their phone.
+[PhonePe](https://www.phonepe.com/) had updated its design overnight, and both of them were confused.
+I spent an hour patiently teaching them the new interface step by step.
+That trip, I also ended up showing them how to make a video call on WhatsApp.

-I've seen my friends face the same problem with their parents too.
-We all spend time teaching them, but they often forget without practice.

-That's why I built this tool - so parents can practice on their own after I teach them personally.
-The tutorials can be watched as many times as needed, without anyone rushing or judging them.
-It's also helpful for learning existing features they don't know about.
-I created this because I want to help my parents feel more confident using their phones while saving everyone time.
-Simple practice makes learning new technology much easier.
+After I returned to Bangalore, it hit me: I won’t always be around to sit next to them and help.
+And honestly, explaining things over a phone call never really works.
+It wasn’t just them.
+I’ve seen this happen with my friends’ parents too.
+We teach them, but since they don’t get to practice, they forget and then feel frustrated or even embarrassed to ask again.

+That’s when I decided to build this tool.

+It's simple.
+It lets my parents (or anyone, really), practice using apps like PhonePe, WhatsApp through step-by-step tutorials on their own.
+It can be practiced as many times as needed, without anyone rushing or judging them.
+Whether it’s a complex flow or a basic feature, they can revisit it anytime.
+It’s even helpful for me.
+I can teach them features they’ve never used before, like downloading bank statements, sending a voice note or adjust WhatsApp settings, from miles away.

+I built this so my parents can feel a little more confident, a little more independent, and a little less scared of technology.
+Because sometimes, all they need is a safe space to practice.

 ## Features

 - Simple, clear step-by-step instructions
 - Visual guides with highlighted clickable areas
-- Practice mode with no real consequences
+- Interactive Practice mode
 - Works for various essential apps (PhonePe, WhatsApp, etc.)

 ## How To Use